Indian protests against agriculture reforms attract new supporters

 To the government's annoyance the protests have drawn increasing international scrutiny, with celebrities including pop star Rihanna and environment campaigner Greta Thunberg announcing their support for the farmers.

+Agriculture Minister Narendra Singh Tomar told India's upper house on Friday farmers were being "misled" and that the government was committed to finding a solution.

-(Reporting by Devjyot Ghoshal in Bhainswal Writing by Alasdair Pal Editing by Robert Birsel)
+(Reporting by Devjyot Ghoshal in Bhainswal Writing by Alasdair Pal Editing by Robert Birsel and Steve Orlofsky)

 ((Alasdair.Pal@thomsonreuters.com; +91 114 954 8060; Reuters Messaging: alasdair.pal.reuters.com@reuters.net))